-CY8C56LP provides an External Memory Interface (EMIF) for connecting to external memory devices.
+CY8C58LP provides an external memory interface (EMIF) for connecting to external memory devices.
 The connection allows read and write accesses to external memories.
 The EMIF operates in conjunction with UDBs, I/O ports, and other hardware to generate external memory address and control signals.
 At 33 MHz, each memory access cycle takes four bus clock cycles.

 Figure 5-1 is the EMIF block diagram.
 The EMIF supports synchronous and asynchronous memories.
-The CY8C56LP only supports one type of external memory device at a time.
+The CY8C58LP only supports one type of external memory device at a time.

 External memory is located in the Cortex-M3 external RAM space; it can use up to 24 address bits.
-See Table 5-4 on page 21Memory Map on page 21.
+See Memory Map on page 20.
 The memory can be 8 or 16 bits wide.

-Cortex-M3 instructions can be fetched from external memory if it is 16-bit.
-Other limitations apply; for details, see application note AN89610, PSoC® 4 and PSoC 5LP ARM Cortex Code Optimization.
+Cortex-M3 instructions can be fetched/executed from external memory, although at a slower rate than from flash.
 There is no provision for code security in external memory.
 If code must be kept secure, then it should be placed in internal flash.
-See Flash Security on page 18 and Device Security on page 63.
+See Flash Security on page 17 and Device Security on page 60.